JakeGuy11/JakeGuy11/README.md

 I've been using Java, Arduino (modified C++), and C#/.NET for the longest, and I'm most comfortable with Java, C++, C#, and Bash.
 I'm currently lead software on [FRC team 7722](https://www.thebluealliance.com/team/7722/2019) and was when we won the district event at Western University in our rookie year as well.\
-I've been using Manjaro (linux distro based off of Arch) for a long time, so I'm most experienced and comfortable writing command line applications for UNIX/Mac systems in Java, C++ and Python, although I'm also fairly experienced with the Java Swing graphics library.
+I've been using ~~Manjaro~~ Arch for a little while, so I'm most experienced and comfortable writing command line applications for UNIX/Mac systems in Java, C++ and Python, although I'm also fairly experienced with the Java Swing graphics library.
 ## Hobbies/Interests
 - I have a passion for math and physics, more specifically astrophysics.
 I hope to study mathematical physics at the University of Waterloo.
 - I'm a woodworker and metalsmith/bladesmith.
 I'm still fairly inexperienced but I've produced several final pieces that I'm proud of.